ascholerChemeketa/cs160Reader/_sources/DataRepresentation/HexColors.rst

 Hex Data & Colors
 ============================

 Hexadecimal is used to display large binary values for people to read.
-Although all data is stored as binary, for many pieces of data a computer works with, the 1s and 0s have a meaning defined by their data type; the computer interprets a sequence of 1s and 0s as a signed integer, or an ASCII character, or a floating point decimal.
+Although all data is stored as binary, for many pieces of data a computer works with, the 1s and 0s have a meaning defined by their data type; the computer interprets a sequence of 1s and 0s as a signed integer, or an ASCII character, or a floating-point decimal.
 But some pieces of information do not have a natural type.
 Things like memory addresses in a computer are just binary sequences (00000, 00001, etc...).
 When a computer has to display data that does not have a "type" or for which the type is unknown, the raw information is typically shown in hexadecimal.

 .. figure:: Images/hexaddress.png
    :alt: Hex display of data